skypilot-org/skypilot/docs/source/examples/docker-containers.rst

 .. note::

-    On Kubernetes, running docker runtime in a pod is not recommended.
+    On Kubernetes, running Docker runtime in a pod is not recommended.
 Instead, :ref:`use your container as a runtime environment <docker-containers-as-runtime-environments>`.

 SkyPilot can run containerized applications directly as regular tasks.
 The default VM images provided by SkyPilot already have the Docker runtime pre-configured.